DavidStinson/js-arrays/copying-concepts-and-techniques/README.md

 ## Copy all of an array

-ES2015 introduced the [Spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) `...`, which is a concise way to duplicate an entire array:
+The [Spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) `...` is a concise way to duplicate an entire array:

 Example: